turbowizard/Muchachow/README.md

 * This Element can be captured as image or a link, click on "IMAGE -> Muchachow".
 * Click on the Muchachow extension to see what have you captured.
 * Go haed and add the link on the first line of this part, previous step to see change.
-* You can now click the Exp button to exanpd group in new tab.
+* You can now click the Exp button to expand group in new tab.
 * Done!
 Read next part for notes.
 ## Notes
 * Project is under development.